HeavyDevvy/SabbathClean/replit.md

 - **Dynamic Time Estimation**: Intelligent service duration calculation (`config/estimates.ts`) with base times, add-on logic, and specialized calculations for house cleaning.
 Estimated hours are displayed in real-time.
 - **Real-Time Chat System**: WebSocket-based messaging between customers and service providers for each booking, including conversation management, message persistence, real-time delivery, auto-scroll, and read receipts.
 - **Berry Stars Integration**: Direct booking from featured "Berry Stars" providers pre-selects the provider in the booking flow, maintaining the standard 4-step process.
+- **Real-Time Notifications System**: Secure, authentication-protected notification system with unread count display in header, mark-as-read functionality, and automatic expiry support.
+Notifications are created internally via NotificationHelper for booking updates, payment confirmations, new messages, and reviews.
+Features database indexes for performance and enforces user ownership for all operations.

 # External Dependencies